without Internet Explorer,

 The keyboards never fully satisfy from a sonic perspective.
 During some passages they almost begin to sound like video game music, synthetic delivery and all.
 Veland also experiments with a few more atypical elements like dance drum intros and electronica beats.
 This actually adds a decent counterpoint to the gloomy atmosphere as far as I am concerned, so he can chalk that up as a success.
 "Voices Within" detonates with a bombastic introduction that immediately turns heads.
 Most symphonic acts would phone-in the verses (which seems to be a common problem in this genre for some reason) and rush to the requisite catchy chorus.
 Sirenia flies in the face of convention in that regard, as even the verses feature a sticky riff set that maintains interest.
 There are even some measured tremolo passages later on in the song, so don't miss that one at the very least.

-It isn't amazing, but An Elixir for Existence's unwavering approach yields very few lulls in the action.
+It isn't amazing, but An Elixir for Existence's unwavering approach yields very few lulls in the action, and it is certainly heavier than it has any right to be.
 The one exception is "Save Me from Myself", which gives Bordvik a chance to take the reins for a change.
 Regardless, it comes off as a bit forced and interrupts the flow of the album.
 It almost comes off like she is forcing herself to sound meek and child-like, which doesn't lend itself very well to the gothic overtones that permeate the album.
 During riff-driven cookers like "Euphoria" you almost forget that this is a "female fronted" band when she is not present.
 There are also layered choir sections, which while well executed, come off like Sirenia included them simply on principle to satiate Nightwish fans.
-They clash with the subject matter present here, which is exceptionally dark even if marginally unoriginal.
+They clash with the subject matter present here, which is exceptionally dark and well thought-out.

 "Lithium and a Lover" is a lukewarm opening track, but the entire section from "Voices Within" to "In My Darkest Hours" is ace.
 An Elixir for Existence starts to lose it's balance as it nears it's conclusion, but the piano-driven closer "Seven Sirens and a Silver Tear" serves as a potent, melancholic end cap.
 Bordvik is clearly the weak link here, so her departure a year later was a wise choice for all involved.
 Don't miss "Voices Within" and "Euphoria", if anything.